-During your consultation, Dr. Schenden will first evaluate your face, including the skin and underlying bone.
+During your consultation, Dr. Schenden or Dr. Elswick will first evaluate your face, including the skin and underlying bone.
 He will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
 Be sure to tell the surgeon if you have had previous facial surgery, if you smoke, or if you take any drugs or medications -- including aspirin or other drugs that affect clotting.

-Dr. Schenden makes sure your questions are answered and your goals are understood.
+Our surgeons make sure your questions are answered and your goals are understood.
 Patient expectations are important to discuss at the consultation.
 Surgical technique is individualized to each individual patient based on severity of excess skin

 PREPARING FOR YOUR SURGERY